-In general, saffron doesn't pose any significant issues or side effects on the skin.
-As with any new skincare product or ingredient, make sure you patch test it to make sure you don't have any adverse reactions.
+In general, saffron doesn't pose any significant issues or side effects for the skin.
+As with any new skincare product or ingredient though, make sure you patch test it first to make sure you don't have any adverse reactions.

 How to Use It

-Suitable for all skin types, this facial serum is packed with hand-picked saffron that helps even skin tone, fade fine lines, and boost elasticity.
-It's also formulated with low molecular weight hyaluronic acid (for better absorption), peptides, and amino acids.
+Suitable for all skin types, this facial serum is packed with handpicked saffron meant to help even skin tone, fade fine lines, and boost elasticity.
+It's also formulated with low-molecular-weight hyaluronic acid, peptides, and amino acids.

-The saffron in this fast-acting mask helps fade the appearance of dark spots and hyperpigmentation for a brighter, more even-toned complexion.
-It also contains clarifying bentonite clay and sandalwood, which is said to calm the skin.
+This fast-acting mask helps fade the appearance of dark spots and hyperpigmentation for a brighter, more even-toned complexion.
+It also contains clarifying bentonite clay.

 If you're in the market for an ultra-fancy eye cream, look no further than this saffron-infused option from YSL.
 The entire YSL Or Rouge collection features saffron extract.